-In our ED 100 course, candidates researched current supply and demand of this high needs area as defined by Kansas State Department of Education.
-E-mails were sent to all School of Education candidates twice a year informing them of the opportunity to add additional content areas by testing only.
-We identified candidates in the elementary program and encouraged them to add an endorsement in middle level science.
-We also identified candidates with high ACT scores in the area of science and encouraged them to consider adding a science endorsement by testing only.
+In our ED 100 course, candidates research current supply and demand of high needs area as defined by Kansas State Department of Education.
+E-mails are sent to all

+School of Education candidates twice a year informing them of the opportunity to add additional content areas by testing only.
+We identify candidates in the elementary program and encourage them to add an endorsement in middle level science.
+We also review high ACT scores in science to identify candidates with perhaps an interest in science and encourage them to consider add a science endorsement by testing only.
+If they choose this option, Baker can assist candidates with a plan of study to attain this goal.